drwhitehouse/Unicorn-Hat-TCP-Client-Server/README.md

 ## Documentation

 - client.py / server.py are simple tcp/ip client & server
-- ucl containers the modules and the lightshow script
+- ucl contains the modules and the lightshow script